hmcts/wa-case-event-handler/README.md

 The project uses [Gradle](https://gradle.org) as a build tool.
 It already contains `./gradlew` wrapper script, so there's no need to install gradle.

+Prerequisites
+1. Ensure all services are running in Minikube.
+Follow the instructions in the wa-kube-environment repository.
+2. Make sure the BPMN and DMN are deployed onto Camunda locally.
+Workflow and Task management api services should be running

+**Building the Application**

 To build the project execute the following command: